serrif/website/main/docs/centre.md

 ---

 ## Documentation
+Learn about server-exclusive features and reference commands with our hand-written legislation.
+{: .usa-font-lead }

 Our documentative chambers provide actively-maintained (non-correlative) instructions; unto our server, and many online services.
 Exemplary activites such as automated intruction, and programming, are specifically outlined within these texts.

   <div class="usa-grid-full">